 “As long as Stalinism and neo-Stalinism are not condemned as strongly as Nazism, neo-Nazism and other forms of hatred, Ukraine would not be able to back this document,” Tsymbalyuk said.

-The blogger Vladimir Suchan comments on the Ukrainian stand:
+The blogger Vladimir Suchan of Czechoslovakia comments on the Ukrainian stand:

 “[T]he fact is that Stalin was the leader who led and organized the defeat of Nazism in WWII.
 The Ukrainian demand to condemn Stalin (or Stalinism), really just a foil for the Soviet Union, in the resolution against Nazism is as good as demanding that the main enemy and victim of Nazism be condemned together with Nazism itself.
 Further, to assume that Stalin and Nazism represent the same thing is a thought which liberalism propagated and behind which new Nazis try to shield themselves and advance their own interests.
 Moreover, the demand to condemn Nazism today has a direct bearing on today’s politics, while Stalin does not present any obvious direct threat to anyone.
 And it was Nazism that started World War II.
 Not Stalin.
 Nazis carried out the Odessa massacre, and among the victims were also Odessa communists.
 At the earthly plane, no one is without […] sins, as Christianity says.
 However, this does not mean that there is moral/immoral equivalence or that complete relativism or pretentious neutrality is the way to go.
 A cut and dry determination has to be made, and a stance (and side) has to be taken.”